Skip to main content

 Detailed Explanation

-Composition (electricity, 2024): - Electricity procurement: Approx. 8-12 ct/kWh - Network charges: Approx. 8-10 ct/kWh - EEG surcharge: 0 ct (abolished since 2023) - Electricity tax: 2.05 ct/kWh - Concession fee: Approx. 1-2 ct/kWh - VAT: 19%
+Composition (electricity, 2026 reference values): - Electricity procurement and sales: Approx. 8-14 ct/kWh (depends on provider and tariff) - Network charges: On average around 9 ct/kWh (varies strongly by region) - EEG surcharge: 0 ct - cut to zero in July 2022 and permanently abolished from 2023 - Electricity tax: 2.05 ct/kWh - Concession fee: Approx. 1-2 ct/kWh - Other levies (KWKG, Section 19 StromNEV, offshore): around 3 ct/kWh combined - VAT: 19%

-Composition (gas, 2024): - Gas procurement: Variable - Network charges: Regionally different - CO2 price: Approx. 1 ct/kWh - Energy tax: 0.55 ct/kWh - VAT: 19%
+Composition (gas, 2026 reference values): - Gas procurement and sales: Variable, market-dependent - Network charges: Regionally different - CO2 price (BEHG): rises every year and is noticeable in the 2026 working price - Energy tax: 0.55 ct/kWh - VAT: 19%

 Calculation Formula